Complete Pipeline Tutorial¶

 Step 6: Enrichment Analysis¶

-Script: scripts/pipeline_steps/6_enrichment_analysis.py
+Script: scripts/enrichment/pipeline.sh

 What it does: - Calculates differential expression (DESeq-style) for each timepoint - Runs GSEA on ranked gene lists - Identifies enriched pathways along trajectories - Combines results into single dataset